-Get a taste of the city on a variety of Portland food tours, which focus on specific ingredients, like chocolate; venues, like food carts; or neighborhoods.
+In a city as renowned for food as Portland, of course there’s a wide range of food tours to help you taste what the buzz is all about.
+Some tours focus on specific ingredients, like chocolate; others feature venues, like food carts; and still others highlight specific Portland neighborhoods.
 (Thirsty?
 See our separate lists of beer tours and wine tours.)

 Third Wave Coffee Tours offers three regular tours (A Streetcar Named Delicious; Downtown Coffee, Donuts & Delights; Pioneering Eastside Roasters) dedicated to Portland’s lauded coffee scene.
 Each tour visits five or six micro-roasters and cafés with an emphasis on education and plenty of samples.